vaut/WZmodWave/README.md

 ## How to launch

 - Pack catalog `multiplay` into a zip archive and put them in `autoload`.
-- Put the maps `10c-ntw_trail10pro2.wz` in the catalog `maps` Read more https://github.com/Warzone2100/warzone2100/blob/master/README.md#configuration
+- Put the maps `10c-Stone-Jungle-v3w.wz` in the catalog `maps` Read more https://github.com/Warzone2100/warzone2100/blob/master/README.md#configuration
-- Add one `waveAI` to any slot.
+- Add one `waveAI` to the last slot.
 AI difficulty level will affect the number of enemy units.
 - Only the host needs to enable the mod.

 ## Tuning and maps
 ### Choosing a map

-You can use any map, but `10c-ntw_trail10pro2.wz` is recommended.
+You can use any map, but `10c-Stone-Jungle-v3w.wz` is recommended.
-When choosing another map, note that there is a chance that enemies could be stuck in some difficult-to-access areas, so choose accordingly.
-Also, all North side of the map should be suitable for construction.
+Another mode is supported, when the map is expanding to North, for that you can use the map `10c-ntw_trail10pro2.wz` which is provided.
+Replace `multiplay/script/rules/settings.json` with   `multiplay/script/rules/settings.json_ntw_trail10pro2.` to use it.

+When choosing another map:
+- must not contain any isolated areas, units may be stuck inside them
-The map must not contain any sharp cliffs.
+- must not contain large, sharp cliffs
+- in the center (or in the south, with one-side expansion) must be an area suitable for your own base building.
+Spawn points don't depend on location of your HQ.

 ### Tuning
 All parameters are in `multiplay/script/rules/settings.json`: